 History and description

-BC Place was built between 1981 and 1983 and opened on the 19th of June 1983.
-One day later the stadium hosted its first soccer match, which ended in the Vancouver Whitecaps beating the Seattle Sounders 2-1 in front of a crowd of 60,342.
+BC Place was built between 1981 and 1983 and opened on 19 June 1983.
+One day later, the stadium hosted its first soccer match, which ended in the Vancouver Whitecaps beating the Seattle Sounders 2-1 in front of a crowd of 60,342.

 BC Place had been built to serve as a home for the BC Lions of the Canadian Football League and the Vancouver Whitecaps, who then still played in the North American Soccer League.
 However, one year later this league ceased to exist and soccer disappeared from the stadium.

-BC Place reopened on the 30th of September 2011.
+BC Place reopened on 30 September 2011.
 Shortly after the Whitecaps moved in, having been granted a place in the Major League Soccer earlier in the year.
 For Whitecaps matches capacity is generally reduced to 21,000 seats.

 BC Place is located on the south-eastern side of downtown Vancouver, almost on the shore of False Creek.

 The stadium is best reached by SkyTrain, Vancouver’s light rapid transit system.
 SkyTrain station Stadium-Chinatown is located closest to the stadium, only two blocks away.
 The station is served by trains on the Expo and Millennium Lines.

 BC Place can also be reached by Skytrain’s Canada Line, which stops at the Yaletown-Roundhouse station, only three blocks away from the stadium.
 Vancouver City Centre Station, also on the Canada Line, is neither far away.
 The Canada line also connects with the airport.

 From practically all downtown locations the stadium can easily be walked to though.